Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Exhibitors make serious preparations when they’re part of E3.
 Participants can expect mind-blowing videos and jaw-dropping reveals throughout the program.
 Press and journalists who attend the event ooze with stories to tell after attending.

 PR events can be challenging to put up.
 From conceptualization to coordination and execution, a PR agency can help you mount your PR event to make your brand memorable to the press –and to their audiences eventually.

 4. Asset Production

 Videos and images are crucial to capture attention.
-This makes it vital for brands to come up with compelling assets that will excite press and media into sharing it with their audiences.
+This makes it vital for brands to come up with compelling assets that will excite the press and media into sharing them with their audiences.

 When you organize a press kit, it’s important to include compelling images of your offers and videos that can help your target audiences connect with your brand.
 Exclusive trailers, previews, instructional videos, testimonials, and the like, would be awesome to include.
 As for images, product beauty shots and software screenshots would take the cake.